-- 9.1 OPCC staff will be vetted. - 9.2 All staff must abide by the OPCC Staff Code of Conduct. - 9.3 The financial affairs of the OPCC wll be conducted in accordance with the Scheme of Governance, The Police Reform and Social Responsibility Act 2011 and the Financial Management Code of Practice.
-The finance systems will be reviewed and developed in line with best practice to ensure efficient and effective internals controls.
-The adequacy and appropriateness of the organisation's financial systems are independently monitored by both Internal and External Audit. - 9.4 Staff alleged to have committed disciplinary offences will be dealt with in accordance with the OPCC Disciplinary Policy. - 9.5 Staff should be aware that fraud and bribery will normally be regarded as gross misconduct thus warranting summary dismissal without previous warnings.
+- 8.1 OPCC staff will be vetted. - 8.2 All staff must abide by the OPCC Staff Code of Conduct and attend training on this policy. - 8.3 The financial affairs of the OPCC will be conducted in accordance with the Scheme of Governance, The Police Reform and Social Responsibility Act 2011 and the Financial Management Code of Practice.
+The finance systems will be reviewed and developed in line with best practice to ensure efficient and effective internal controls.
+The adequacy and appropriateness of the organisation's financial systems are independently monitored by both Internal and External Audit.

+- 8.4 Staff alleged to have committed disciplinary offences will be dealt with in accordance with the OPCC Disciplinary Policy. - 8.5 Staff should be aware that fraud and bribery will normally be regarded as gross misconduct thus warranting summary dismissal without previous warnings.